 These pilots are responsible for delivering Skydivers to the correct drop zone and achieving the right altitude for release.
-Skydive work is seasonal in Alberta, but will give pilots an opportunity to fly larger aircrafts.
+Skydive work is seasonal in Alberta, but will give pilots an opportunity to fly larger aircraft.
 Some operators will use a C208 Caravan, which serves as an excellent transition to a turbine aircraft.
-Many Skydive operators will require 500 hours of experience before being considered when applying to be a pilot.
+When applying to be a pilot, Skydive operators will require 500 hours of experience before being considered.

 Forest Fire Fighting

-Fire fighting can be one of the most rewarding flying ever experienced.
+Fire fighting can be one of the most rewarding experiences you have as a pilot.
 These operations will require a "bird-dog", a scout aircraft, to guide the larger water bombers to the correct drop zone and keep an eye on the spread of the water bombings.
 These operations will also require 500 or more hours of experience due to the critical nature of the missions.

 Low Time Programs

 The list of opportunities is quite long for new pilots!
-More opportunities to build hours include: Survey Pilots, Photography Flights, or Crop Dusting.
-Once you have logged some serious flight hours and gained work experience, you will have more opportunities to fly larger aircrafts, in more complex operations.
+More opportunities to build hours include: Survey Pilots, Photography Flights and Crop Dusting.
+Once you have logged some serious flight hours and gained work experience, you will have more opportunities to fly larger aircrafts in more complex operations.

-For pilots with 1500 hours and hold their ATPL, you can start looking into:
+Pilots with 1500 hours of experience who hold their ATPL can start looking into:

-Most airlines in North America are seeking to hire for Direct Entry First Officers with 1500 hours and holds an ATPL.
-This is because the ATPL is mandatory to upgrade to a Captain position, and airlines are continuously looking for pilots who can become Captains and leaders within the company.
-Promotions to Captain will typically require a minimum of 3000 hours of flight experience in a variety of aircraft and operations.
+Most airlines in North America are seeking to hire Direct Entry First Officers with 1500 hours who hold an ATPL.
+The ATPL is mandatory to upgrade to a Captain position, and airlines are continuously looking for pilots who can become Captains and leaders within the company.
+Promotion to Captain will typically require a minimum of 3000 hours of flight experience in a variety of aircraft and operations.
 Airline operations are in especially high demand as the bulk of people from the "Baby Boomer" generation are retiring.
 In order to combat the pilot shortage, some airlines in Asia and South America are reducing their entry requirements and improving compensation packages of pilots to attract more talented candidates across the globe.

-Another common opportunity for pilots is in Corporate or Private Jets.
-This is an excellent opportunity to travel to a variety of interesting locations, where every work day is going to be different from the next!
+Another common opportunity for pilots is flying Corporate or Private Jets.
+This is an excellent opportunity to travel to a variety of interesting locations, where every work day is different from the next!
 The schedule can be unpredictable, but if you want to cruise in the fastest planes, with the latest tech, to the most luxurious destinations, this may be the job for you!

 Can I be a pilot if I wear glasses?

 Yes!
-You will still need to pass your aviation medical, which requires that you can correct your vision to 20/20 with glasses or contact lens.
+You will still need to pass your aviation medical, which requires you to correct your vision to 20/20 with glasses or contact lens.
 They will also test for Color Blindness.
 Many pilots wear glasses and it has not affected their work or ability to find a job!

 Is there a height or weight restriction to become a pilot?